Lascivious behavior: Lechery

 Lechery is not the same as lust.
 Lust is an interior psychological state, the thinking about sex, the desire for it.
 Lechery is an outward behavior, a physical manifestation or behavior pattern of an interior condition of lust.
 Lust does not necessarily result in the action of lechery.
+Someone exhibiting lechery is said to be lecherous, or simply a lecher.